 The greenhouse gases we emit on a daily basis are causing global warming.
 Therefore it’s our responsibility to understand our personal impact and off-set our carbon footprint by funding an equivalent carbon dioxide saving somewhere else.
 This can be done by planting trees, sourcing food locally, using public transportation, using renewable energies …

-To restore balance and off-set the carbon footprint of our office, we partake in a yearly tree planting day hosted by Greenpop.
-Every year, we plant between 20 and 30 indigenous tree at one of our local schools.
+To restore balance and off-set the carbon footprint of our office, we partake in a yearly tree planting day.
+Every year, we plant between 20 and 30 indigenous trees.

 As the 1st company in South Africa, we are including a carbon offset contribution based on your personalized itinerary, which allows you to compensate for transportation, accommodation and services during your holiday.